Score-P

 Docker images are provided to ease development for common frameworks.

-Images are available for the following base images:
+Images are published in DockerHub and are available for the following base images:

-to build any Score-P 8.0.x release in the GCC container.
+to build the Score-P 8.4 release in the GCC container.

 Start the container with: